 There are different deployment options for NRFs, as described in TS 23.501 [3] (see clause 5.15.5).

 The NF Service Consumer may have discovered a specific NRF in advance, e.g., a slice specific NRF, and can send its request directly to this specific NRF.
-In this case, if the specific NRF is not the NF Service Consumer's local NRF, the authorization server part of this NRF does not have a record of this NF Service Consumer's Oauth2.0 client registration, when information about the NF Service Consumer instance and its NF Type is made available in the OAuth 2.0 Authorization server, i.e., the slice specific NRF.
+In this case, if the specific NRF is not the NF Service Consumer's local NRF, the authorization server part of this NRF does not have a record of this NF Service Consumer's OAuth 2.0 client registration, when information about the NF Service Consumer instance and its NF Type is made available in the OAuth 2.0 Authorization server, i.e., the slice specific NRF.

 This registration process is subject to implementation procedures of the operator, with the following consideration on authentication procedure: OAuth 2.0 clients are capable to authenticate securely with the authorization server, i.e., client type as specified in RFC 6749 [17] is "confidential".